DeviceFuture/spec/0001-0999/0003-thundernet-html-semantics.md

 Since opportunities for styling are limited due to the absence of CSS, `<meta>` tags will be used instead:
 * To choose a main accent colour for a site (which affects the `<nav>` element, and may also affect link/button colours if `tn:accent2` is absent), use meta name `tn:accent1` and set content to be a valid CSS colour.
 A matching foreground colour (either black or white) will be picked to ensure a high contrast ratio.
 * To choose a secondary accent colour for a site (which affects the colour of `<a>` and `<a button>` elements), use meta name `tn:accent2` and set content to be a valid CSS colour.
-* To choose a background colour for the `<aside>` and `<footer>` elements, use meta name `tn:accent3` and set contnet to be a valid CSS colour.
+* To choose a background colour for the `<aside>` and `<footer>` elements, use meta name `tn:accent3` and set content to be a valid CSS colour.
 A matching foreground colour (either black or white) will be picked to ensure a high contrast ratio.
 * To choose a corner radius value for container elements (such as `<aside>` elements, in addition to `<a button>` elements), use meta name `tn:radius` and set content to be an integer that matches a pixel value.
 * To make `<a button>` elements have fully rounded corners, use meta name `tn:rounded` and set content to be `true`.
 * To set the font family of the site, use meta name `tn:font` and set content to be a valid CSS font stack.